emilkm/jet-play/README.md

         };

 		super({ ...defaults, ...config });

-		this.root = config.app as JetApp;
 	}
 }
 ```

-It works like that, but I find it more convenient for the JetApp to have **root** field defined so I can use it from TypeScript without extra typing.
+It works like that, but I find it more convenient for the JetApp to have a **getRootApp** methods so I can get to root app easily.

 ```
 export default class JetViewClient extends JetView {